 You could also set up text or email reminders for when your monthly bill is almost due to make sure you pay on time.

 If you carry a balance over to the next month, you could end up paying a significant amount of interest.
 Credit card interest rates can vary depending on the card and your credit health, but they can run high.

-According to the Federal Reserve, as of February 2023, the average credit card annual percentage rate, or APR, was 16.32%.
+According to the Federal Reserve, as of February 2023, the average credit card annual percentage rate, or APR, was 20.09%.
 But if you have average or poor credit, you’ll likely pay an even higher rate.

 If you’re carrying a high balance and having trouble paying it down, one option you may consider is applying for a balance transfer card.
 Some balance transfer cards offer a 0% introductory rate during a period of anywhere between nine and 21 months, meaning you won’t pay interest on your balance during that time.

 The best way to avoid having to pay interest?
 Try to pay your credit card statement balance in full and on time every month.